Center for Social Justice Research, Teaching & Service

 Vision

-For every young person in DC to receive the advocacy and support, they need in schools and/or community to prevent involvement in the criminal legal system.
+For every young person in DC to receive the advocacy and support they need in their schools and their community to prevent involvement in the criminal legal system.
 If ASK cannot provide that direct support, we want to be connected to someone or something that can.

 To support the resiliency of our youth, the ASK Program: